ruanyl/reapex/README.md

 Reapex is a lightweight "framework" written in TypeScript to build pluggable and extendable redux(react) application

-Reapex is designed in a way that modules have a clear boundary with each other, it forces people to think in a modularized way when working with Reapex.
+Reapex is designed in a way that modules have a clear boundary with each other.
+It provides strong-typed everything out of the box.

-Reapex supports plugins which make it easy to share reusable modules among projects.
-Or even publishing to npm.
+Reapex supports plugins which make it easy to share reusable codes.
+For example, sharing module among projects or publishing to npm and share with the public.
 Such as [reapex-plugin-dataloader](https://github.com/ReapexJS/reapex-plugin-dataloader)

 #### Built with the love of TypeScript
-> Reapex is written with TypeScript and it offers strongly typed state, selectors, actions.
+> Reapex is written with TypeScript and it provides stronge-typed state, selectors, actions.

 ## Features
-- [x] Reapex will automatically create actions/action types, much less boilerplate which makes app easy to maintain and refactor
+- [x] Reapex creates actions/action types for you, it eliminates redux boilerplate which makes it easy to maintain
 - [x] Reapex loads modules dynamically, sagas/reducers are registered dynamically which makes code-splitting easy
 - [x] Plugin support, create reusable and shareable code easily
 - [x] Lightweight, easy to integrate with existing react/redux/redux-sagas application